laboon/ebook/text/30_defects.md

 After a defect is filed, somebody must determine whether or not to spend resources to fix it, and if so, how to prioritize what may be a large number of defects.
 This is called __triaging__.
 The word triage comes from a medical term from prioritizing the order that patients should be treated based on how badly they've been wounded or how ill they are.
 It is often done when there are large numbers of casualties at once, too many for medical personnel to take care of all of them.
 For instance, after a major natural disaster, a hospital may be overrun with patients, some of whom have minor injuries, others with serious injuries, and some who are critically wounded and unable to be saved.
 In such cases, the hospital may triage the incoming patients and immediately treat those with serious wounds, but deprioritize working on those with minor injuries and those whom they are unlikely to be able to heal.

-Although this particular scenario is rare in the medical world, in the software development world, it is extremely common.
+Although a dramatic triage like this is rare in the medical world, in the software development world, it is extremely common.
 There are usually far more defects known than the developers have time to fix.
 Relevant stakeholders decide which defects can be fixed given the amount of resources available, and prioritize according to how quickly they can be fixed and how much pain they are causing to users of the software.
 In some organizations, developers are responsible for choosing which defects to work on, determining for themselves which will be easiest to fix and resolve the most pain for the users of the software.
 This kind of system works best when the developers deeply understand the needs of the user, for example when the project is itself a software development tool which they are users of.

 After the defect is assigned to a developer or group of developers to work on, the developer fixes it.
 Oftentimes, an automated test will be added to cover the case where the defect occurred, so as to avoid it happening again in the future.
 As the developer is very close to the software being written, however, the final determination on whether or not a defect has been fixed is not up to them.
 In the same way that a person has trouble seeing typos in a paper that they have written themselves, a developer may not see that a different error was introduced by the fix, or that some edge cases were not covered.
 Mandatory code reviews can help ameliorate this somewhat, but usually a tester is used for the final verification that a defect has been fixed, as one of the key aspects of their job is to be an independent observer of the quality of the software under development.

 Thus, after the defect has been fixed, the software should be returned to the test team to verify that it has been fixed.
 The developer or developers may not have tested all the different edge cases, or they may have caused other issues with their fix.
-The tester can independently verify that the fix did indeed resolve the defect without causing other defects in the process (or at least not ones worse than the one that was fixed).
+The tester can independently verify that the fix did indeed resolve the defect without causing other defects in the process.
 In some cases, of course, other defects may arise, especially if the first one was occluding others.
 For example, if there is a typo in the "welcome" page which appears after login, but a defect has prevented users from logging in, the tester should still verify a fix that allows users to log in.
 The fact that there is a typo on the welcome page has been exposed by the ability to log in, but it is not related.
 Even a defect which causes related defects may sometimes be verified.
 Continuing the example of a login not working, if a fix comes in that allows users to log in, but never checks the password, this may be seen as an improvement and a second defect filed for the password issue.

 ## A Standardized Defect Template